LinkWentz/UFO-Report-2021/README.md

 The first part of the animation involved the counts for each year.
 As the years went on, these counts would be layered over each other, one after the other.
 However, the counts alone didn't work.
 As you'll see, UFO sightings have been increasing year over year.
 To account for this, I decided to express each month's sightings as the percentage of the year's sightings that took place within that month.
 This made each year's trend comparable.
 The second part of the animation simply highlights the minimum and maximum value for each month from 2000-2020.
 Of note is that I filtered out the 4th of July to ensure that July wouldn't obscure the overall trend.

 ##### Results:
 It seems that the latter half of the year accounts for more reports than the former.
 I expect this is for multiple reasons.
 Firstly, late Spring and Summer is when people usually spend the most time outside.
 A likely explanation for the rest of the year is that many people are travelling for the holidays.
 Both of these explanations would make it more likely for people to experience UFO encounters.
 However, again, there could be many explanations for this trend, and I can only speculate as to what they would be.
+One last note: the year 2020 is most certainly an outlier, but I left it in as I believe it actually helps to highlight how strong the typical trend actually is.

 ![3 - Reports Per Month 2000-2020](https://github.com/LinkWentz/UFO-Report-2021/blob/master/Plots/3%20-%20Reports%20Per%20Month%202000-2020.gif)